This article on International Environmental Crime is written by Shrishti Chauhan, pursuing B.A.LL.B. from Christ (deemed to be) University.

-Introduction: International Environmental Crime
+International Environmental Crime: Introduction

 A quick introduction to this will help in comprehending international environmental criminal law even though this paper does not aim to discuss the justifications for criminalising environmental offences in general.
 Although many legal and economic theories have sought to explain why environmental law violations require criminal prosecution as well as other punitive measures, there are fundamentally three reasons why environmental offences occur.
 One explanation could be that civil and administrative laws don’t sufficiently deter noncompliance.
 Another explanation is that society wants to label some behaviours as “illegal” in order to show its moral outrage and to utterly forbid them.
 A sort of economic examination of crime and punishment makes up the third justification.
 An effective criminal statute generally increases the cost of particular types of behaviour and promotes compliance with laws and regulations that would otherwise be mostly disregarded.
 Taking this stance into consideration, a rising number of states have passed legislation outlining the penalties for environmental offences.
 Additionally, several states have passed legislation to safeguard resources located outside of their borders.
 As a counterbalance to loosened border controls, states may seek bilateral, regional, or international measures to combat crime because it is widely acknowledged that transnational crime knows no national borders.
-Therefore, coordinated worldwide action is often more successful to combat threats to global security, especially when it comes to crimes that are unavoidably “international” in nature.
+Therefore, coordinated worldwide action is often more successful in combating threats to global security, especially when it comes to crimes like international environmental crimes that are unavoidably “international” in nature.

 Since the first historic United Nations Conference on the Human Environment in Stockholm in 1972, more than 250 global and regional environmental accords have been created.
 The number of evasion efforts has increased as these accords have expanded beyond simple commitments of reciprocal scientific cooperation to include significant control measures like trade restrictions.